zetavm/zetavm/docs/design.md

 3. The core features provided by ZetaVM should be minimalistic.
 It is not possible, nor desirable to try to accomodate every possible use case.
 A large set of features is more likely to lead to the introduction of corner cases and unpredictable behaviors.

-4. The semantics of the features provided by /vm should be simple and straightforward.
+4. The semantics of the features provided by ZetaVM should be simple and straightforward.
 These should be as few corner cases as possible.

 5. The semantics of the ZetaVM core should be strict and precise, leaving as few undefined behaviors as possible (ideally none).
 Predictable semantics should be favored over small potential optimization opportunities.
 This will increase the likelihood that ZetaVM programs behave the same on every platform.

 6. Often, it is preferable to be too strict in defining VM behavior and capabilities rather than too lax.
 Limitations on inputs the VM can take, for instance, can always be removed later, but are difficult to add later without breaking programs.
 In the same vein, ZetaVM should be strict in rejecting non-conforming inputs and program behaviors, so that programs do not begin to rely on unanticipated corner cases of the implementation.

 7. Silent failures and nondeterministic behaviors should be avoided.
-Type errors and invalid pointer dereferences, for instance, should result in immediate program termination.
+Passing invalid types to primitive operators or accessing non-existing object fields, for instance, should result in immediate program termination.

 8. ZetaVM should be designed with some regard for performance.
-That is, its core semantics should be chosen so that known optimizations may be applies.
-However, performance is not the ultimate goal, and robustness should be favored over performance.
+That is, its core semantics should be chosen so that known optimizations may be applied.
+However, performance is not the ultimate goal, and robustness is to be favored over performance.

 9. Core APIs and libraries provided by ZetaVM should intentionally be kept simple, low-level and minimalistic, again so that there are as few corner cases as possible.
 However, in order to enable forward-compatibility, core APIs should also be built with as few arbitrary limits as possible.

 10. Some consideration needs to be given to extensibility and future-proofing.
-ZetaVM aims to provide a simple and stable environment, but if it is to last, it is inevitable that additions and extensions will be made.
+ZetaVM aims to provide a simple and stable environment, but if it is to last, it is inevitable that additions and extensions will need to be made.

 ## Game Plan